top of page

 Today (2024) Bluetooth audio sources and receivers like TVs, and computers currently use standard Bluetooth.
 But that may be changing.

 Newer versions of BLE starting at version 5.2 are being developed and deployed that may make relatively inexpensive transmitters and receivers widely available in a few years.
-It will take time, because TVs, conputers and venues like movie theaters, live theatres, churches, etc will need to install the transmitters plus hearing devices (hearing aid, CI, headphone and earbud manufactures will need to include the receivers in new devices.
+It will take time, because TVs, computers and venues like movie theaters, live theatres, churches, etc will need to install the transmitters plus hearing devices (hearing aid, CI, headphone and earbud manufactures will need to include the receivers in new devices.
 These new versions provide additional and revolutionary features like broadcast (Auracast), audio sharing, multi-language streaming, and further reductions in energy requirements for receivers.
 You can see more information about the future of BLE at www.bluetooth.com.

 Patterns by Loss